Understanding the Solution Set of an Inequality

 Isolate the Variable:

 Begin by simplifying the inequality to isolate the variable on one side.
 This often involves adding, subtracting, multiplying, or dividing both sides of the inequality by the same number.
-As an example, consider $ 2x + 5 \leq 11 $.
+Take this: consider $ 2x + 5 \leq 11 $.
 Subtract 5 from both sides:

 $ 2x \leq 6 $